UD Trucks: 2000–2009

 In 2000 Nissan Diesel introduced new heavy-duty trucks in Japan and Asian countries.
-It also acquired the sales operation from Nissan Diesel Sales Co., Ltd. In 2003, Nissan Motor and Nissan Diesel reached a basic agreement on a light-duty truck joint venture.
+It also acquired the sales operation from Nissan Diesel Sales Company.
+In 2003, Nissan Motor and Nissan Diesel reached a basic agreement on a light-duty truck joint venture.
 There was also the signing of development assistance contract for air suspension of buses with China's Dongfeng Motor Corporation.

+In 2006, Volvo purchased a 13% shareholding in Nissan Diesel with an option to acquire Nissan's remaining 6%.
+In 2007, Volvo increased it shareholding to 96%.

-Nissan Diesel was purchased by the Volvo Group in 2007, becoming a subsidiary.
-After the transaction between Nissan Motor and Volvo, Nissan Diesel's business relations with Nissan Motors continued as normal and the Nissan Diesel and UD brand names remained unchanged.
-Volvo also acquired the truck division of Renault in 2001.
+After the Volvo takeover, Nissan Diesel's business relations with Nissan Motors continued as normal and the Nissan Diesel and UD brand names remained unchanged.
+2007 also marked the launch of UD360 training academy as a dealer and customer resource center throughout the North American region.
+Later renamed UD Trucks Academy to coincide with the launch of Volvo Trucks Academy and Mack Truck Academy a refined core focus on job role, tenure based training offering both in person and online learning.
+Volvo also acquired Renault Trucks in 2010.

-Starting from 2007, the OEM supply agreement between Nissan Diesel and Mitsubishi Fuso Truck and Bus Corporation became effective, with both companies supplying engines to each other for use in new buses, and supplying some buses to each other with the partner's badge.
+Starting from 2007, the OEM supply agreement between Nissan Diesel and Mitsubishi Fuso Truck & Bus Corporation became effective, with both companies supplying engines to each other for use in new buses, and supplying some buses to each other with the partner's badge.